 - The user's available functionality in the Admin UI can be determined by the permission level set for that user.
 Users can be allowed to add and edit resources or manage other users in this interface.

 - Users who have a flag next to their name in the Users list are "high traffic" users.
-This just means that this user's actions will not show up in the Activities page in the Admin UI.
-They are still all available via
+This just means that while this user's actions will show up in the Activities page in the Admin UI, they will not appear in the logs that are viewable in the Admin UI.
+These logs are still all available via

 sdm auditat the command line, however.